prantlf/requirejs-babel/README.md

 ## Advanced

 If you are going to use ES6 classes, you will need to add the `external-helpers` plugin and include a script with Babel external helpers.
 If you are going to use `async`/`await` keywords, you will need to add the `transform-async-to-generator` plugin and include the script with Babel polyfills.
-Depending on the target web browser, which you need to support, you can enable presers `es2015` (default), `es2016` or `es2017`.
+Depending on the target web browser, which you need to support, you can enable presets `es2015` (default), `es2016` or `es2017`.

 Install `@babel/cli` for generating Babel helpers and `@babel/polyfill`, if you need it: